Sample Lesson: Plato and the Allegory of the Cave

 I decided to take on this fascinating topic thanks to a request from Claire Glover, who teaches the OCR A Level specification at a thriving sixth form college.
 Obviously, it's an incredibly popular topic with a whole host of readily available resources; however, reading the text in Robin Waterfield's wonderfully readable translation, and following along using Julia Annas's excellent introduction to the Republic (as suggested by the syllabus), revealed just how much nuance often gets glossed over.
 I can't confess to doing the entire topic justice here, although I've tried my best within the confines of a 10 minute treatment; nevertheless, I hope it points students in the right direction and encourages them to read Plato's allegory of the cave for themselves.
 Even better, I hope it convinces you to dip into An Introduction to Plato's Republic if you haven't already, because Julia Annas's insights are a great support to any critical reading of the text.

-1. What is Plato's allegory of the cave?
+1. What is the allegory of the cave?

 Plato's cave is an allegory, which is fundamentally different from an analogy because it's extended.
 In brief, an analogy involves a simple comparison between one thing and another for explanatory purposes; an allegory works in a similar way, but involves a much more complex comparison in which numerous elements are involved.
 Typically, allegories take the form of stories, poems, or images.
 To illustrate the difference, William Paley's watchmaker argument is an analogy, because it involves a simple comparison between the relationship a watchmaker has with a watch and the relationship God has with life on Earth.
 On the other hand, George Orwell's novella, Animal Farm, is an allegory, because it tells the history of the Russian Soviet Federative Socialist Republic in the form of a fictional story in which animals seize control of a farm by overthrowing the farmers.
 In Animal Farm, the farmers represent the Russian royal family (which was overthrown by the Bolshevik Revolution in 1917), whilst the pigs represent the communist bureaucracy under Joseph Stalin; various fictional scenes on the farm were inspired by historic events from the early days of the Russian revolutionary regime.
 Whilst Plato's allegory of the cave is nowhere near as long as Animal Farm, it is still considerably more complex than a simple analogy between one thing and another.
 The allegory of the cave purports to reveal hidden truths about the real world, and has proved to be one of the most evocative and enduring allegories of all time.